 Consider what financial and non-financial impact disasters have on the business.
-Think about carrying out a business impact analysis (BIA) which is important part of your BC plan.
+Think about carrying out a business impact analysis (BIA) which is an important part of your BC plan.
 Identify every process within the business and work out what potential impact it would have if one or more of those processes fail or are disrupted.

 Documenting processes allows you to have a manual of how your business runs.

-BPM or Business process management is a way to document all your business processes which can be used day to day to get the best possible results every time and part of a disaster recovery plan.
+BPM or Business process management is a way to document all your business processes which can be used day today to get the best possible results every time and part of a disaster recovery plan.

 Many businesses tend to have a process library filed away somewhere or in spreadsheets or word docs.
 But is it somewhere safe from disaster?
 Is it easily found and regularly updated?

 If you feel the task of documenting your business processes is too big a project, maybe think about doing it another way.
 Yes, it is a big project and can be a little boring if we are honest but processes tend to be a key part of business success.
 The value of that business knowledge can be harnessed to increase productivity as well as a continuity plan.

 Why not document them to be used all the time?
 Do all members of staff know how to do a task the best way every time, in the correct order?
 Can new team members just follow checklists with guides to allow them to step into their new role easily?
 Allocating tasks to the best person for the job?
 While helping plan workflow better.